 Who loves pumpkin pie?
 It’s something I look forward to baking every fall.
 Nothing beats a slice of homemade pie!
-I thought it would be fun to make miniature versions of classic pumpkin pie.
-These bite-size Mini Pumpkin Pies would be perfect for parties or special occasions.
+I thought it would be fun to make miniature versions of classic pumpkin pie, and I’m really happy with how they turned out.
+These bite-size Mini Pumpkin Pies would be perfect for parties or special occasions, because you can make so many of them, and they look really impressive.
 They look like you spent all day making them, but in reality, they only take about 15 minutes to assemble.

 For more pumpkin recipes, check out: